ShaunKT/webpack-starter-kit/README.md

 ## Setting up Linters

-Setting up the linter packages helps keep the css/sass styles and javascript consistant in the project.
+Setting up the linter packages helps keep the css/sass styles and javascript consistent in the project.

 #### 1) Style Linters